Strade Bianche: Gravel roads

 The white gravel roads, characteristic of the Tuscan countryside, provide the unique character of the race.
 They are usually country lanes and farm tracks, called strade bianche or sterrati in Italian, twisting through the hills and vineyards of the Chianti region.
 The longest and most arduous sectors are the ones in Lucignano d'Asso (9.5 km) and Asciano (11 km).
 Some of the dirt roads are flat; other sections include steep climbs and winding descents, testing riders' climbing abilities and bike handling skills.
 Positioning and route knowledge often prove vital.
+Additional gravel sectors have been added to the route over time, rising from 52 km of gravel in 2016 to 81.7 km of gravel in 2025.

-Race organizers were inspired by the two most famous northern classics, uniting the peculiarities of the Tour of Flanders with its bergs (short stretches of steep hills), and Paris–Roubaix with its grueling cobblestone sections.
-It has been called Italy's answer to Flanders' iconic one-day races, as reflected by the promotional slogan of the 2015 edition: La Classica del Nord più a sud d'Europa (Europe's most southern Northern Classic).
+Race organizers were inspired by the two most famous northern classics, uniting the peculiarities of the Tour of Flanders with its bergs (short stretches of steep hills), and Paris–Roubaix with its gruelling cobblestone sections.
+It has been called Italy's answer to Flanders' famous one-day races, as reflected by the promotional slogan of the 2015 edition: La Classica del Nord più a sud d'Europa (Europe's most southern Northern Classic).

 Angelo Zomegnan, RCS events director, explained before the first edition in 2007: "Cycling needed something new and the riders need a motivation [...]
 This race is unique and special."
 Likewise, Italian sprinter Daniele Bennati was equally enthusiastic about the race, stating: "It was a sensation of turning back in time.
 I did not think paths like these, where you only see a tractor every now and then, still existed [...]
 It will be an important race that could become an important classic.
 I can already imagine the atmosphere of the arrival in the Piazza del Palio."